 - 1. On a call for heat the thermostat closes, applying 24 VAC to the W terminal on the control board. - 2.
 The control board checks for continuity on the 24 VAC limit control circuit (over-temperature limit switch, flame rollout switches and blocked vent switch in series).
-If an open limit is detected the control board will energize the inducer and the conditioned air blower.
+If an open limit is detected the control board will energize the inducer blower.
 All other system functions will be inoperable until the limit circuit closes.
-While the limit is open, the red LED will blink continuously. - 3.
+While the limit is open, the bottom red LED will pulse at a rate of 1 blink per unit time. - 3.
 The furnace control checks for continuity across the pressure switch (24 VAC).
 If the pressure switch is closed the heat mode sequence will not continue.
 If it remains closed for 10 seconds the red LED will blink 3 times repetitively until the fault condition clears.
+Note: Red LED light on the add-on board will flash if vent higher set pressure switches open.
+Both red LEDs will flash if lower set pressure switch opens.
+If it closes, red LED on both the boards will reset automatically one hour later. - 4.
+The inducer is energized. - The pressure switches for both high and low stages will close.
+If the pressure switches do not close after 10 seconds the fault LED will blink 2 times repetitively and inducer will continue to run until the switches are closed.
+Note: If the low stage pressure switch closes only, and T-Stat call for 2nd stage, red LED on the add-on board will flash for an hour.